City, state, country

 - BC or B.C. can be considered “Before Christ,” so the year comes first.
 (1518 BC = 1518 [years] before Christ.

-With the exception of date years (1947, 2018), for clarification, it is a good idea to use a comma to indicate numbers higher than 999, marking them off in groups of three.
+With the exception of numbers that designate years (1947, 2018), using a comma makes larger numbers easier to read.
+For numbers higher than 999, separate them into groups of three.

 Examples (US):